 Skipping sleep does not give you more time with your newborn; instead, it makes you less productive during your awake hours.
 So prioritise getting enough hours of sleep rather than overconsuming coffee, which only delays the inevitable need for rest.

 Try to establish a consistent schedule with a regular bedtime routine where you and your baby get more rest at the same time.
 Remember, you and your baby come first at least for the first few months.
 Try and organise baby duties with your partner or friends and make time for frequent 10-20 minutes naps.
-They’ll help you reduce stress levels, regain your energy and enjoy bonding with your child
+They’ll help you reduce stress levels, regain your energy and enjoy bonding with your child.

 To beat sleep deprivation and try to curb its negative effect, both you and your partner need to take some action.
 First, try to keep track of your sleeping patterns to understand in which areas you can improve or how you can sneak in more sleep.
 How can you make it work best for all your family members?